Artist in Residence at Shakespeare Grove Artist Studios, St Kilda.

 Carlisle Street Art Space

-PLASTIC FILLED SQUID 2020
+PLASTIC FILLED CEPHALOPOD 2020

 I find new ways of using the plastic; here the plastic filled squid symbolises the mass ingestion of plastic by marine life.